 He is married to his wife Sandy and they have two sons and three dogs.

-and currently serves as an Assistant City Manager.
-Prior to his appointment to the post on November 1, 2018, Williams most recently served as Director of Solid Waste.
-Williams earned his Bachelor of Science in Organizational Management from Lubbock Christian University in 2004 and his Master of Business Administration from The University of Texas of the Permian Basin in 2011.
-Williams is a proud member of Alpha Phi Alpha Fraternity, Inc. and enjoys watching sports and jogging in his free time.
-Midland,
+Morris Williams Jr. is a native Midlander and has worked for the City of Midland since 1999.
+He has worked at all levels during his career with the City of Midland and currently serves as Deputy City Manager.
+Prior to his latest appointment, he served as the Assistant City Manager.
+Williams earned his Bachelor of Science in Organizational Management from Lubbock Christian University in 2004 and his Master of Business Administration from the University of Texas of the Permian Basin in 2011.
+Williams is a proud member of Alpha Phi Alpha Fraternity, Inc. and enjoys mentoring youth and jogging in his free time.

 Tina Jauz currently serves as Assistant City Manager.
 Prior to her appointment, Jauz most recently served as Director of Community Services overseeing Parks & Recreation, Health Department, Golf Course, Scharbauer Sports Complex, and Animal Services.
 She started her career with the City of Midland in 1996 as the first civilian Public Information Officer.
 Jauz also served in the capacity of Assistant to the City Manager.
 She managed several large construction projects such as the Bush Convention Center, renovations at both aquatic facilities, Dennis the Menace Park, athletic field upgrades, golf course improvements, and the construction of the new Animal Services Facility.
 Jauz earned a Bachelor of Arts in Political Science from Texas Tech University and a Master of Arts in Public Administration from Sul Ross University.
 She is married to Chris and they have two children, Cooper and Avery.